Dynamic access pricing control for fair and stable resource sharing: Non-vanishing prices

 \begin{proof} The claims follow by a combination of the arguments presented in the proofs of Lemma~\ref{lemma:localstability-2d} and Theorem~\ref{theo:domain} together with the fact that $\dot R \leq K_U - c_{\mathrm{sat}}R < 0$, provided that $R> \frac{K_U}{c_{\mathrm{sat}}}$. \end{proof}

-A comparison of the new fixed point that can arise in the saturated case is shown in Fig.~\ref{fig:fixedpoints-saturated}.
+A comparison of the new fixed point(s) when unresponsive traffic is and is not present (for the saturated case) is shown in Fig.~\ref{fig:fixedpoints-saturated}.
 There are now two distinct scenarios depending on the parameters.
-There may be a unique fixed point, which is the globally asymptotically stable with respect to the invariant set $\R_+^2$, or there are three fixed points two of which retain the properties of the fixed points $x_1^*(K_U),x_2^*(K_U)$ discussed for system \eqref{eq:system} and a third asymptotically stable fixed point $x_3^*(K_U)$ in the large queue size regime.
-The interest of this third fixed point is potentially that if the constant influx $K_U$ is temporary and switches back to a lower value $K_U'$ (possibly zero), then the fixed point $x_1^*(K_U')$ attracts the prior fixed point $x_3^*(K_U)$.
+First, there may be a unique fixed point, which is the globally asymptotically stable with respect to the invariant set $\R_+^2$, or, second, there are three fixed points.
+In the latter case, two of these points retain the properties of the fixed points $x^s(K_U),x^u(K_U)$ discussed for system \eqref{eq:system}, while a third asymptotically stable fixed point $x_3^*(K_U)$ exists in the large queue size regime.
+The interest of this third fixed point is that if the constant influx $K_U$ is temporary and switches back to a lower value $K_U'$ (possibly zero), then the fixed point $x^s(K_U')$ attracts the prior fixed point $x_3^*(K_U)$ In this case, however, one must select the system parameters to avoid a stabilizing solution when the unresponsive traffic leaves the system.
+It is for this reason that the chattering approach may be viewed as a more robust design.